Grimrukh/soulstruct-blender/README.md

 However, before you ask, it's **unlikely that Collision export support will expand much further**.
 Havok's collision physics system changed radically in 2014 (Bloodborne onwards) and I don't have the tools (or expensive Havok SDK) to be able to regenerate the bounding volume tree structures in these newer files (`hkcd` and `hknp` Havok classes).
 I may eventually add import support so you can at least view the collision meshes in Blender, though.
+(Other modders such as InfernoPlus have apparently had success creating new Elden Ring navmeshes, so perhaps it will eventually happen...)

 # Installation

+As of version 3.0.0, Soulstruct for Blender is an official Blender Extension add-on that is available in the Blender Extensions marketplace.
+Previous versions

 This is an experimental add-on that is not yet published to Blender.
 To install the add-on manually, follow these steps: